jasoncookecon/jasoncookecon.github.io/_pages/research.md

 ## Selected works in progress

-- *How Place and Poverty Intersect: Geographic Barriers and Low SNAP Take-up* -- with Marianne Bitler and Sonya R. Porter.
+- *How Place and Need Intersect: How Lack of Retail and Enrollment Offices Deters Nutrition Assistance Take-Up* -- with Marianne Bitler and Sonya R. Porter.
 	- Funding: [Institute for Poverty Research](https://www.irp.wisc.edu/)

 - *Nutrition Assistance Eligibility and Labor Supply* -- with Marianne Bitler and Jonathan Rothbaum.